borntofrappe/ticker/README.md

 Assigning an empty list first works to remove existing references to controllers, but not controllers.
 This is because the actual instances are handled in the stateful component making up the wheels.

-Wrap the widgets describing the wheels and the buttons in a `ChangeNotifierProvider` so that both components have access to the list.
+Wrap the widgets describing the home screen in `ChangeNotifierProvider` so that all components have access to the list.

 ```dart
 child: ChangeNotifierProvider(